todogroup/todogroup.org/content/en/about/code-of-conduct.md

 ---
-title: "Code of Conduct"
+title: Code of Conduct
-permalink: /code-of-conduct/
+description: Values that make TODO a welcoming and safe community
+weight: 10
 ---